ChondroTextomics/ALRegulatorDiscovery/guides/model-inference.md

   -tokenizer /path/to/finetuned_model_tokenizer \
   -batchNumber 1 \
   -prefix classification_results \
-  -prefixEmbeddings classification_embeddings \
+  -out results_classification \
-  -out results_classification
+  -onlyClassification
 ```

 `-model`/`-tokenizer` point to a local copy of the fine-tuned model.
 The script loads it from disk rather than pulling it from the Hub directly, so it needs to be downloaded there first.

-`-batchNumber` just labels the output files for a given run and it matters when splitting a large pool with `batchingPoolDataset.py`, but for a single run any value (e.g. 1) works fine.
+`-batchNumber` just labels the output files for a given run, and it matters when splitting a large pool with `batchingPoolDataset.py`, but for a single run any value (e.g. 1) works fine.

 ---